AliceWonderland/Fuzz-App/README.md

 ### Breakpoints for Resolutions + Viewports
 Split between two main categories: Desktops + Laptops or Tablets + Smartphones.
-* smaller than or equal to 768 px (smartphones)
+* smaller than 500 px (phone)
+* larger than 500 px (tablet)
+* larger than 600 px (tablet landscape)
-* larger than 768 px (small devices, tablets)
+* larger than 900 px (laptop, small devices)
-* larger than 992 px (medium devices)
+* larger than 1000 px (laptop, medium devices)
-* larger than 1200px (large devices)
+* larger than 1800px (desktop, large devices)

 ### Responsive Pattern
-Flex Row Auto Height for Mobile Devices
+Flex Row Auto Height + centered
+12 items
+800px-1200px

-Flex Row for under 12 items
+Flex Row Auto Height + left
+12-24 items
+800px-1200px

-Flex Column for 12-20 items
+Flex Column + left
-Dropdown for 24 items and over
+24+ items
+800px-1200px

+Dropdown + centered
+24+ items
+500px-800px

+Mobile
+any number of items
+500px or less

 ### Notes
 Great opportunity to use a CSS Pre-Processor SASS or LESS @mixins to set variable values

 Repeated styles in css for ease of cut/copy for now

-CSS Prefixes for Brower Support

 CSS can be written and organized in many ways given the tools used, situation, and guidelines.
 My approach, get a barebones down that fits most of what I'm looking for.
 Then step back, consider re-factoring options.
 Choose one.